Spaces and skills

 National Glass Centre

-We've been teaching Glass and Ceramics for nearly 40 years, with courses including BA (Hons) Artist Designer Maker: Glass and Ceramics (which has 100% Overall Satisfaction (National Student Survey 2021)) and MA Visual Practice (Glass and Ceramics routes available).
+We've been teaching Glass and Ceramics for over 40 years, with courses including BA (Hons) Artist Designer Maker: Glass and Ceramics (which has 100% Overall Satisfaction (National Student Survey 2022)) and MA Visual Practice (Glass and Ceramics routes available).

 You’ll be allocated your own workspace, in our open plan working areas which facilitates the learning community and allows students to learn and share knowledge freely.